Diving In The Maldives

 The Maldives evoke images of quiet beaches, a remote wonderland free of tourists’ hustle and bustle.
 You’ll get that on a trip to Raa Atoll and add scuba diving to your list.

-There are some channels for drift diving.
-But most diving in this area is done near thilas (pinnacles), where the visibility can be up to 20 meters.
+There are channels for drift diving.
+But most diving in this area is at the thilas (pinnacles), as the visibility can be up to 20 meters.

 The most impressive dives are Vandhoo Thila and Labyrinth.
 Take a giant stride into these dive sites and you will feel you are diving in your private aquarium!